-Let the venerable ones be fittingly praised, for they loved God as much as, they were able to, and who studied His divine law and fulfilled it by their suffering, showing forth their love for the Lord.
+Let the venerable ones be fittingly praised, who loved God as much as they were able, and who studied His divine law and fulfilled it by their suffering, showing forth their love for the Lord.

 Let those in heaven now clap their hands with those on earth!
-Let the angels be glad with mortals!
+Let the angels be glad with all mankind!
 For the heavenly men and earthly angels, the fathers of heavenly wisdom who suffered valiantly, are celebrated!

-Blessed are your struggles and battles, O fathers, whereby ye showed yourselves to be receptacles of the Spirit like the angels, and having suffered for right-mindedness, ye are honored throughout all ages.
+Blessed are your struggles and battles, O fathers, whereby ye showed yourselves to be receptacles of the Spirit like the angels, and having suffered for right-mindedness, ye are honored forever.